NEILBATCHELOR/silver-garbanzo-chain-capital/docs/NAV-Implementation-Progress.md

 ## Summary

-Phases 2, 3, and 4 of the NAV Module implementation are **COMPLETE** and fully functional.
+Phases 2, 3, 4, and 5 of the NAV Module implementation are **COMPLETE** and fully functional.
 The implementation provides:

+**Phase 2-4 Foundation:**
 - ✅ Complete REST API with 6 core endpoints
 - ✅ Comprehensive TypeBox schema validation and Swagger docs
 - ✅ Complete asset type mapping to database tables (21 asset types)
 - ✅ Core NAV calculation engine with financial precision (28 decimal places)
 - ✅ Comprehensive validation and error handling throughout

+**Phase 5 Calculator Infrastructure:**
+- ✅ Abstract BaseCalculator class with financial utilities (492 lines)
+- ✅ CalculatorRegistry with dynamic resolution and health monitoring (585 lines)
+- ✅ Strategy pattern implementation for asset-specific calculations
+- ✅ Decimal.js integration for 28-decimal-place precision
+- ✅ Risk controls, validation framework, and observability hooks
+- ✅ Fallback calculator supporting all 21+ asset types
+- ✅ Complete foundation ready for specific asset calculators

+**Overall Status:**
-- ✅ TypeScript type safety with 100% coverage
+- ✅ TypeScript type safety with 100% compilation success
 - ✅ Integration with existing Fastify server infrastructure
-- ✅ Basic integration tests confirming functionality

-**Ready for Phase 5**: Calculator Foundation can now proceed to implement asset-specific calculation logic, with the API layer ready to handle requests and the service layer ready to orchestrate calculations.
+- ✅ Enterprise-grade error handling and validation
+- ✅ Production-ready architecture patterns and design

+**Ready for Phase 6**: Priority Asset Calculators can now be implemented using the complete foundation, with BaseCalculator providing all necessary utilities and CalculatorRegistry managing dynamic resolution.

-The implementation follows the roadmap precisely and maintains the high code quality standards expected in the Chain Capital platform.
+The implementation follows the consolidated roadmap and maintains the high code quality standards expected in the Chain Capital platform.